clstauffer/stauffer-wing_2022/data/README.md

 cld_scaling | cloud fraction diagnosed by MLS | -

 ### Mid-level propertye metrics as used in Stauffer and Wing (2022, in review)

+The script used to calculate the mid-level metrics is provided at ``stauffer-wing_2022/scripts/midlevelscaling.py``

 Variable description is defiined in Section 2.4.1 of Stauffer and Wing (2022, in review)